-Crops (including all cultivars and/or varieties of these) Bluegrass Bromegrass Fescue Orchardgrass Ryegrass Pate
+Crops (including all cultivars a nd/or varieties of these)

+Bluegrass Bromegrass Orchardgrass Ryegrass

+Fescue

+Rate

 Target Disease Rate (fl oz/A) Application Timing Use Directions Ergot Stem Diseases Powdery Mildew (Erysiphe graminis) Rusts (Puccinia spp.)
 Selenophoma Stem Eyespot (Selenophoma spp.)
-13.7 - 27.4 Applications should begin prior to disease development and continue throughout the season on a 14-28 day schedule.
+13.7 - 27.4 Begin applications prior to disease development and continue throughout the season on a 14-28 day schedule.
 Apply by ground, air, or chemigation.
-The addition of a spreading/penetrating type adjuvant such as organo-silicon blends with either non-ionic surfactants (NIS) or vegetable based crop oils (COC); or vegetable based COC (not mineral); or NIS with at least 90% concentration is recommended.
+The addition of a spreading/penetrating type adjuvant including organo-silicon blends with either non-ionic surfactants (NIS) or vegetable based crop oils (COC); or vegetable based COC (not mineral); or NIS with at least 90% concentration is advised.
 If disease pressure is high, use the shortest interval and highest specified rate.

-• Do not make more than two applications of Trivapro Fungicide or other Group 7 or 11 fungicides before alternation with a fungicide that is not in Group 7 or 11.
+• DO NOT make more than two applications of Trivapro Fungicide or other Group 7 or 11 fungicides before alternation with a fungicide that is not in Group 7 or 11.

-- 1) Refer to Section 6.1 for additional product use restrictions. - 2) Maximum Single Application Rate: 27.4 fl oz/A - Minimum Application Interval: 14 days - 4) Maximum Annual Rate: 54.8 fl oz/A/year - a.
-Do not apply more than 0.9 lb ai/A/year of propiconazole-containing products. - b.
-Do not apply more than 0.8 lb ai/A/year of azoxystrobin-containing products. - c.
-Do not apply more than 0.11 lb ai/A/year of benzovindiflupyr-containing products. - 5) Do not exceed 2 applications per year. - 6) Only for use on the following cool season grasses: bluegrass, bromegrass, fescue, orchardgrass, and ryegrass. - 7) Aerial application is prohibited in New York State. - Do not apply to Bermuda grass grown for seed. - Do not feed hay cut within 20 days of last application. - 10) Do not graze treated areas within 140 days of the last application. - 11) Pre-harvest Interval (PHI): 20 days
+- Refer to Section 6.1 for additional product use restrictions. - Maximum Single Application Rate: 27.4 fl oz/A - Minimum Application Interval: 14 days - Maximum Annual Rate: 54.8 fl oz/A/year - a.
+DO NOT apply more than 0.9 lb ai/A/year of propiconazole-containing products. - b.
+DO NOT apply more than 0.8 lb ai/A/year of azoxystrobin-containing products. c.
+DO NOT apply more than 0.11 lb ai/A/year of benzovindiflupyr-containing products. - DO NOT exceed 2 applications per year. - Only for use on the following cool season grasses: bluegrass, bromegrass, fescue, orchardgrass, and ryegrass. - Aerial application is prohibited in New York State. - DO NOT apply to Bermuda grass grown for seed. - DO NOT feed hay cut within 20 days of last application. - 10) DO NOT graze treated areas within 140 days of the last application. - 11) Pre-harvest Interval (PHI): 20 days